 Within the accounting and finance major, we offer three paths to success.
 An explanation of the differences in curriculum among these three paths is located on the Curriculum page.

 CPA preparation concentration.
 This concentration prepares students to sit for the Certified Public Accounting (CPA) during their senior year or upon graduation.
 Due to changes in CPA requirements, most states (including Minnesota) require 150 credit hours of education to obtain the CPA certification.
-A heavy class load is therefore required.
-Students on this concentration take classes in all the major accounting disciplines, which prepares them for success in passing the different sections of the CPA exam, as well as assists them in choosing a career path within the accounting industry.
 Our students traditionally pass the CPA exam at much higher rates than the national average.
 And we can help students achieve the 150 credit hours in four years, whereas other colleges often require five years.

 Traditional accounting concentration.
 Since many students are interested in accounting but do not desire to sit for the CPA exam right away (or ever), the traditional accounting concentration provides a broader, more general view of accounting.
 This concentration is ideal for students interested in understanding the language of business, but who are planning to explore entrepreneurial opportunities, or are looking for a career in a business' accounting department.

 CSB/SJU inducted 36 global business leadership and accounting and finance students into the Sigma Beta Delta honor society on Monday, April 18.
 The national society recognizes scholarship and accomplishment among students of business, management and administration.

 2014 Deloitte Audit Competition team wins!
 See the article.